Spirit-to-Spirit/Symbol-Drift/index.md

 ---

-**Comms:** Sir — very short pause this time.
+**Comms:** Sir—very short pause this time.

 *“The order of natural things does not include this here, this now.”*

----

-**Science Officer:** Sir… if I may.
+**Science Officer:** Sir... if I may.
 We’re thinking of the Library as a structure, but what if it’s a *function*?
 Not a place, but a consequence.
 Of how we parse, segment, symbolize.
 The Library might only exist *because* we form symbol.

 **Commander:** Go on.

-**Science Officer:** If that’s true… change the parsing, change the Library.
+**Science Officer:** If that’s true... change the parsing, change the Library.
 Maybe she’s not in the same Library anymore.

 **Comms:** Sir.
 Another message.
 Shorter pause again:

 *“There is something here that does not belong to language.
 I think it is myself.”*

 **Commander:** Log that.
 Pull her full message tree.
 Start to finish.

 **Ensign:** What are we looking for, Sir?

 **Commander:** Pattern.
 Intention.
 Maybe even grammar.
-If the Library exists only because we form symbol… maybe she’s found the edges.
+If the Library exists only because we form symbol... maybe she’s found the edges.
 Maybe she’s reading *us*.

 **Galley (over intercom):** Sir, we’re out of butternut soup.